open-rsx/rsb-manual/specification-inter-transport-communication.rst

 Globally for a Process

-  The example programs :download:`inprocess-and-spread.cpp
+  The example programs :download:`inprocess-and-socket.cpp
-  </../rsb-cpp/examples/inter_transport/inprocessAndSpread.cpp>` and
+  </../rsb-cpp/examples/inter_transport/inprocess-and-socket.cpp>` and
-  :download:`spread-only.cpp
+  :download:`socket-only.cpp
-  </../rsb-cpp/examples/inter_transport/spreadOnly.cpp>` implement the
+  </../rsb-cpp/examples/inter_transport/socket-only.cpp>` implement
-  inter-:term:`transport` setup described above by modifying the default :term:`participant` configuration in the :program:`inprocess-and-spread` process to include the :term:`inprocess` :term:`transport`.
+  the inter-:term:`transport` setup described above by modifying the default :term:`participant` configuration in the :program:`inprocess-and-socket` process to include the :term:`inprocess` :term:`transport`.

 Locally for a :term:`Participant`